teemvil/iot/README.md

 python3 YourNewSensor.py
 ```

 4. To get the Manager working you need to first give correct ip and port addresses.
-This is done by modifying the config.json file which is in the ManagementAttestor folder.
+This is done by modifying the config.json file which is in the folder `/secure_sensor_management_system/ManagementAttestor`.
 Then just run `python3 Manager.py`

 # Design